-For power supply from the E2 emulator, precision is not guaranteed.
+Power supply from the E2 emulator depends on the quality of the USB power supply of the host machine, and as such, precision is not guaranteed.
 When writing a program that requires reliability, do not use the power supply function of the E2 emulator.
 Use a stable, separate power supply for the user system.
 When writing a program for mass production processes, use the Renesas Flash Programmer.